 If you have given the officer(s) sufficient (calm) warning that by giving you a ticket that they are violating your rights AND you have sufficient evidence of this, it is then possible to bypass the Superior Court altogether & simply file immediately for a Citizen’s Arrest on “the man or woman who is liable to the Constitutional Oath they swore” for Deprivation of Rights Under Color of Law (if one officer), Conspiracy to Interfere With Civil Rights (if two or more officers), & also Action for Neglect to Prevent, Aiding & Abetting, & Perjury of Oath could also potentially be applicable.
 For an officer to enforce a statute that violates rights under “color of law” is illegal.
 Learn more about filing a Citizen’s Arrest.

-The First Flag of The United States:
+The Second Flag of The United States:

 This section will continue to be developed asap.
 Please contact Distance@WIldWIllpower.org to offer essential insights or research.